rylans/MapRedoopy/README.md

 ## Purpose

 Why did I write this code?
-For fun and practice
+For fun and practice.

 ## Todo list